DenzelBraithwaite/DenzelBraithwaite/README.md

 <br>

-- 🤓 I’m currently focusing on JavaScript and React
+- 🤓 I’m currently focusing on JavaScript and PHP

 - 🎓 I graduated Le Wagon and built [Food4All](https://troopl.com/denzelbraithwaite/food4all)